DRAFT 2017-2018 GRADUATE STUDIES CATALOG

 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

-The certificate in Latino media introduces students to the fundamental courses that are part of the master of arts (MA) in media communications and may eventually open the rest of that curricular program to them for completion.
+The certificate in Latino media introduces students to the fundamental courses that are part of the master of arts (MA) in media communications.
+All course work completed as part of the certificate in Latino media may be applied towards that degree.
 This certificate program will provide students with a wide range of course offerings to teach students about Latino media in the United States and the evolution of media in Latin America.
 This certificate includes courses that move beyond the theoretical that will give students hands-on experience with preparing various communication forms designed to connect with Latino communities, including projects with aspects that touch upon the fields of journalism, public relations, promotions, and marketing.
 Students seeking a stronger understanding of the Latino media scene and who have an interest in working in that sector would benefit from this curricular program.

 This program is only offered through the metro campus locations in San Antonio, Orlando, and Irvine, along with hybrid course offerings at the Webster Groves home campus.
 To qualify for this certificate program, students must be enrolled for in-person classroom offerings or hybrid courses at one of those four locations.